Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Experiments

 \paragraph{Comparison with 5-shot} Compared to 5-shot, kNN-MoE exhibits more stable behavior across models.
 On Qwen3~30B, both 5-shot and kNN-MoE can improve over Zero-shot; but for GPT-OSS and OLMoE, 5-shot often degrades performance relative to Zero-shot.
 A likely reason is that concatenating the five nearest reference examples substantially lengthens the input sequence, pushing these models into length regimes where their performance is less robust and amplifying the effect of retrieval noise.

 \paragraph{Comparison with SFT} While kNN-MoE outperforms SFT in certain scenarios, its relative performance varies.
-In settings with limited reference sets (GPQA and USMLE), SFT occasionally underperforms compared to Zero-shot.
-We attribute this degradation to potential overfitting induced by the small dataset size.
+In settings with limited reference sets (GPQA, USMLE and MBPP), SFT occasionally underperforms compared to Zero-shot.
+Our analysis in Appendix~\ref{sec:lb} indicates that this degradation cannot be attributed to a collapse in routing load balancing; therefore, we attribute it to potential overfitting induced by the small dataset size.
 In contrast, our kNN-MoE consistently outperforms Zero-shot in these data-scarce settings.

-\paragraph{Conclusion} Overall, we conclude that kNN-MoE provides a robust routing refinement for MoE models: it outperforms zero-shot and the router-only SFT baseline, and it is competitive with SFT.
+\paragraph{Statistical Significance} Based on our paired bootstrap resampling tests, although improvements on certain individual benchmarks are not always statistically significant, kNN-MoE demonstrates a statistically significant improvement on the overall concatenated dataset (\textbf{Avg.}).
+This overall significance across diverse tasks solidifies our main conclusion.
+Furthermore, on benchmarks where kNN-MoE's gains are not statistically significant (e.g., GPQA), competitive methods such as SFT similarly fail to achieve significant improvements.
+This suggests that the lack of significance on these specific tasks is likely not a limitation of our routing refinement framework, but rather indicates that existing models struggle to extract further performance gains relying solely on the information provided in the given reference sets.